favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>I am migrating from <a href="https://hub.docker.com/r/oznu/cloudflare-ddns/">oznu/cloudflare-ddns.</a></summary>

-⚠️ [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) relies on the insecure DNS protocol to obtain public IP addresses; a malicious hacker could forge DNS responses and trick it into updating your domain with any IP address.
-In comparison, we use only verified responses from Cloudflare or ipify, which makes the attack much more difficult.
+⚠️ [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) relies on the insecure DNS protocol to obtain public IP addresses; a malicious hacker could more easily forge DNS responses and trick it into updating your domain with any IP address.
+In comparison, we use only verified responses from Cloudflare, which makes the attack much more difficult.

 | Old Parameter                          |     | New Paramater                                                                      |
 | -------------------------------------- | --- | ---------------------------------------------------------------------------------- |